CadeXLegend/cli-web-novel-reader/README.md

 # CLI Web Novel Reader

+> Technically it can read any .epub :)
+> It just downloads epubs specifically for WN's atm

 Cause why not

 In all seriousness, this is a test bed for me experimenting with things